-Parent-teacher conferences are scheduled two times per year for every student.
-We urge you to make every effort to attend conferences.
+Parent-teacher conferences a NE requirement and are scheduled two times per year for every student.
 We find that regular communication between teacher and parent benefits the student in many ways.
 Additional parent conferences may be requested at any time during the school year.